 Embsay Crag

 After clambering over some gritstone rock formations, you’ll soon reach the top of Embsay Crag.
 At this point of the walk, you’ll enjoy splendid views of Embsay Reservoir.
-On a clear day, you’ll even see views over towards Pendle Hill in the Forest of Bowland Area of Outstanding Natural Beauty (guide coming soon).
+On a clear day, you’ll even see views over towards Pendle Hill in the Forest of Bowland Area of Outstanding Natural Beauty.

 Soak in the glorious views, before retracing your steps to complete the walk.